Why truffle hunting in Piedmont, Italy?

 Explore the Langhe, Roero and Monferrato hills located south of Turin, in the Piedmont region.

 The Ultimate Guide to Truffle Hunting in Alba: where do truffles come from?

 The white truffle of Alba grows in a large portion of the hills of Piedmont including the provinces of Asti and Alessandria.

-Truffle hunting in Alba is actually taking place in a range up to 45-minutes drive from the actual town of Alba.
+Truffle hunting in Alba is taking place in a range up to 45-minutes drive from the actual town of Alba.

-We cannot stress enough the fact that less and less truffles are found in the immediate surroundings of Alba due to the massive cultivation of vines which has led to a significant reduction (or extinction) of woods.
+In fact, less and less truffles are found in the immediate surroundings of Alba due to the massive cultivation of vines which has led to a significant reduction (or extinction) of woods.

-Is the truffle hunting in Piedmont real or staged?
+Is the truffle hunting real or staged?